National Lost Penny Day (February 12)

 - The U.S. Mint produces billions of pennies each year.

-- A penny used to be able to buy a newspaper in the early 1900s.
+- A penny could buy a newspaper in the early 1900s.

-- The Lincoln penny was the first U.S. coin to feature a historical figure.
+- The Lincoln penny was the first U.S. coin to feature a real person.

-- Many countries have eliminated their lowest denomination coins, but the U.S. penny remains in circulation.
+- Many countries have dropped their smallest coins, but the U.S. penny remains.

 Activities to Celebrate

-- Visit a local coin shop to learn more about the history and value of pennies.
+- Visit a local coin shop to learn about rare pennies.

 Links to Resources